 "I do not believe that every person is a fit for every company, and that is OK," said Green.
 "Companies need to do a better job ensuring they find people who are aligned with their values rather than just hiring for experience."

 In fact, Kelly believes it's valuable to hire employees who have different experiences and perspectives, because they each offer their own solutions to challenges.

 "But when it comes to values, I think having and hiring people who share your values is critical," Kelly added.
 "Nobody wants to work for somebody who doesn't share their values … Without mutual respect, it is very difficult to form a dynamic team, and most people find it very difficult to respect someone who doesn't share their values."

-As humans, many of us were instilled with subconscious beliefs that might be outdated or offensive today.
+As humans, many of us have beliefs, subconscious or otherwise, that are outdated or erroneous.
 No leader wants to admit to their flaws, but not practicing self-awareness can lead to detrimental consequences.

-"Everyone has bias, but for the longest time, you were not called out on them because they were never really challenged," said Green.
-"Now that the workforce is more diverse, whether with race or sexual orientation/preferences, some unexposed biases are being called out.
-Managers need to … look at themselves and be honest that they do in fact have biases that may impinge on another person feeling comfortable at work."
+"Everyone has bias, but for the longest time, you were not called out on it because you were never really challenged," said Green.
+"Now that the workforce is more diverse … some unexposed biases are being called out.
+Managers need to … look at themselves and be honest that they do, in fact, have biases that may impinge on another person feeling comfortable at work."

 If you are an open-minded leader, you will build and maintain better relationships with your workers.

 To build an ethical company, you must start from the top down.
 Your employees will see your behavior, choices, and values and will adopt them in their own practices.